jozsefsallai/dogeify/README.md

 ```
 > dogeify The quick brown fox jumps over the lazy dog.
-such fox. much doge. amaze.
+very brown. such fox. much doge. amaze.
 ```

-**Will there ever be a browser version?** Right now, exporting the module to be used in the browser would be... pretty heavy.
-So, unless I (or someone else) can come up with a better solution for retrieving parts of speech in a browser-friendly mode, there will not be a browser version.
-Sorry!
+**Will there ever be a browser version?** Maybe in the future, if there will be interest.

 ## Contribution